Sravan2808/DevTinder/homework.md

 - Validate data in Signup API
 - Install bcrypt package
 - Create PasswordHash using bcrypt.hash & save the user is excrupted password
+- Create Login Api
+- Compare password and through errors if email or password is invalid